ARMmbed/mbed-os-5-docs/docs/api/power/LowPowerTimeout.md

 <span class="images">![](https://os.mbed.com/docs/development/mbed-os-api-doxy/classmbed_1_1_low_power_timeout.png)<span>LowPowerTimeout class hierarchy</span></span>

 Use the LowPowerTimeout interface to set up an interrupt to call a function after a specified delay.
 You can create any number of LowPowerTimeout objects.
 This allows multiple outstanding interrupts at the same time.
-For more information about power management, please see our [power management APIs](power-management-sleep.html).

 ## Notes